atlarge-research/outage_report_characterization/README.md

 To reproduce the graphs in the paper:
 1. Start the docker container.
 (If you are using Docker for Mac or Windows, you might need to expose port 8888 between docker vm and host)
 2. Navigate to localhost:8888 in your browser.
-3. Run the notebooks with numbers 1 to 8, and you can see the graphs.
+3. Run the notebooks with names starting with numbers 1 to 8, and you can see the graphs.